Kotlin/kotlin-interactive-shell/README.md

 `SparkSession` is available as `spark`, `JavaSparkContext` is available as `sc`.
 At the moment Sparklin does not have additional Spark runtime support for Kotlin for both Spark versions.
-But it has planned to be in version 0.2.
+But it will be available soon.

 # Environment Configuration
 Sparklin version 0.1 is tested in following environment: